cjbreaux/CoWorking-Space/README.md

 Finally, https://www.spacesworks.com/ was notable for its clear navigability and inclusion of features I would hope to implement including a calendar section and blog.
 Aesthetically, it seemed a bit too dry for this project.

 The big takeaways for me were how important it was to highlight people actually working together instead of just empty rooms.
-Also, the palette of the site should use bright colors to convey a positive, fun energy.
+Also, the palette of the site should use bright colors to convey a positive, fun atmosphere.
 The initial impression when visiting a site is crucial to the user experience.

 Layout: Use space and arrangement to evoke the modern, cool vibe.
 Colors: Bright and bold